 Website navigation, when done right, is great for your visitors and SEO performance.
-Good website navigation makes it easy for your users to find what they want and for search engines to crawl which results in more conversions and greater search visibility.
+The good website navigation makes it easy for your users to find what they want and for search engines to crawl.
+This results in more conversions and greater search visibility.

 You can follow these tips to create user-friendly site navigation:

 - Be consistent: Consistent navigation promotes ease of use and increases your visitors’ ability to find relevant information more quickly.

 - Well defined categories: Each section, category and sub-categories in your navigation must be clearly and visually defined.

 - All navigation elements must be clickable: When using multiple categorical divisions in your navigation, all heading elements should be clickable links.

 - Precise navigation titles: Visitors should have a general idea of what they would find on a page even before clicking the link.

 - Add ALT text to every clickable image: This ensures that everybody knows what the link is, regardless of how they are viewing your site.